MicrosoftDocs/fabric-docs/docs/data-engineering/graphql-operations.md

 A log event for each query run by the Fabric API for GraphQL on its connected data sources, is stored in two tables: *GraphQLMetrics* and *GraphQLLog*.

 Use query logs to:
-* Identify when behavior changes and potential degradation in the API took place.
+* Identify behavior changes and potential API degradation.
-* Identify unusual or heavy queries consuming large amounts of resources.
+* Detect unusual or resource-heavy queries.
-* Identify the users/applications running the highest number of queries.
+* Identify users and applications with the highest number of queries
 * Analyze query performance and trends.
 * Troubleshoot slow queries.
-* Troubleshoot why a specific GraphQL query is not working.
+* Diagnose issues with specific GraphQL queries.

 This table lists the GraphQL logs.